JamesPImes/pyTRS/readme.md

 ## Quick Start Guide and Documentation
-A quick-start guide can be found [here](https://github.com/JamesPImes/pyTRS/blob/master/documentation/documentation.md#quick-start-guide), which will point new users to the broad-strokes features.
+A quick start guide can be found [here](https://github.com/JamesPImes/pyTRS/blob/master/documentation/quickstart.md), which will point new users to the broad-strokes features.

-The rest of the documentation is [here](https://github.com/JamesPImes/pyTRS/blob/master/documentation/documentation.md).
+For an implementation for parsing PLSS descriptions in .csv files, [look into the `pyTRS.csv_suite` package](https://github.com/JamesPImes/pyTRS/blob/master/documentation/csv_suite%20documentation/csv_readme.md), which also includes a GUI implementation (launch from console with `pyTRS.csv_suite.launch_gui()` or run `pyTRS\csv_suite\pyTRS_parse_csv_gui.pyw` directly).

-For an implementation for parsing PLSS descriptions in .csv files, [look into the pyTRS CSV Suite](https://github.com/JamesPImes/pyTRS/blob/master/documentation/csv_suite%20documentation/csv_readme.md), which can be accessed with `import pyTRS.csv_suite`, and a GUI implementation can be accessed with `pyTRS.csv_suite.launch_gui()` or run `pyTRS\csv_suite\pyTRS_parse_csv_gui.pyw` directly.
+The rest of the documentation is forthcoming.
+(It's one of few big tasks before a `v1.0.0` release of `pyTRS`).
+Nearly complete documentation can be found in docstrings, so Python's native `pydoc` module might be a decent option in the meantime.